cronical/claim-bridge/README.md

 The first row of that field should contain the full category path and the non-unique part of the final element.
 So `X:Health:Maj-med:Tests:Test` is used for a test vendor such as Quest.
 The program adds the last bit which is one of 'chg', 'ins adj' or 'ins pmt'.

+### Valid bases

+X:Health:Maj-med:Tests:Test  <br/>X:Health:Maj-med:Doctor:MD<br/>X:Health:Maj-med:Drugs:Rx<br/>X:Health:Dentist:DDS<br/>X:Health:Vision:Lens

 ### Steps

 1. Remove `MedicalClaimSummary.csv` from the Downloads folder.
 So that browser does not add `(1)`.

+2. Inspect the file `last_processed`.
+It should hold the data of the latest processing date from the last time the prepare.py ran.
+Use this to select the filter in step 3.

-2. Download from he UHG claims portal.
+3. Download from he UHG claims portal.
 Got to the Claims and Accounts -> Claims.
 Use the ability to create a filtered set of claims.
 It will be named: `MedicalClaimSummary.csv`.

    1. To select only certain dates it is probably better to filter on the website by date.
 Note - the download bottom is at the bottom of the claims page.
    2. Note, if you edit the file with Excel - watch out so the claim numbers don't get represented as exponential notation as excel saves them that way.
 To select only certain dates it is probably better to filter on the website by date.
 Note - the download bottom is at the bottom of the claims page.

-3. Display the list of providers downloaded with
+4. Display the list of providers downloaded with

    ```bash
    ./dl_providers
    ```

-4. Add any needed accounts in Moneydance
+5. Add any needed accounts in Moneydance

-5. To prepare the list of providers currently in Moneydance, run `list-medical-providers.py` inside moneydance.
+6. To prepare the list of providers currently in Moneydance, run `list-medical-providers.py` inside moneydance.
 This puts a csv file in the working directory.

-6. The main program is `prepare.py`.
+7. The main program is `prepare.py`.
 It looks for its input file in the Downloads folder and the provider list in the current directory.
 It verifies that the providers match before writing the .pkl file.
 Ignores generic vendor, 'PHARMACY' and in process claims.

-7. Back in Moneydance run `med-ins-bridge.py`
+8. Back in Moneydance run `med-ins-bridge.py`